 "Hey, hey, hey!
 Are you ready to have some fun?
 I got some kicking music, and I'm ready to see you drive!
 Get those coins out of your pocket, throw them in the machine, and let's get started!
 CRAZY TAXI!"

 "Winners don't use drugs."

-— William S. Sessions, Director, FBI (as seen on the attract mode of all video games imported into the United States between 1989 and 2000, as required by law.)
+— William S. Sessions, Director, FBI (as seen on the attract mode of all video games imported by American Amusement Machine Association members into the United States between 1989 and 2000.)

 An arcade game that isn't being played goes into "attract mode" (sometimes called "advertise mode", "demo mode" or "game over mode"note